mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 For MaxScale versions 2.5.11 and older, the minimum value is 1.
-These versions suffer from a bug ([MXS-3536](https://jira.mariadb.org/browse/MXS-3536)) that causes the parameter to accept any values but only function when a value greated than one was given.
+These versions suffer from a bug ([MXS-3536](https://jira.mariadb.org/browse/MXS-3536)) that causes the parameter to accept any values but only function when a value greater than one was given.

 Starting with MaxScale 2.5.0, the use of percentage values in